 PhD researcher and responsible of Task 2.2 (Religious Image, Hinduism and religiosity in India, Europe and on the Internet).

-Juan Francisco D. Cuyás is a visual anthropologist, photographer, and documentary filmmaker.
-He has conducted field studies in different locations in Spain, the Netherlands, and India on diaspora, religion, and political ecology.
-As a visual anthropologist, he has made various ethnographic films and a photobook called Kariño.
-He has participated in various film and photography exhibitions and workshops, and worked as a consultant on a rural project in Bangalore, India.
+Juan Francisco D. Cuyás is a visual anthropologist, photographer, and filmmaker with expertise in multimodal approaches.
+He has conducted extensive fieldwork across India and Europe, exploring topics such as diaspora, religion, and political ecology.
+As an image-maker, he has produced various ethnographic films, photo essays, and the photobook "Kariño".
+His work has been featured in film and photography exhibitions, and he actively participates in academic seminars and workshops.
+Additionally, he has worked on a rural development project focused on rehabilitating lakes in Bangalore in 2019.

 The methodology of this project